media-admin/parapatits/cms/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 Donate link : http://codedropz.com/donation
 Tags: drag and drop, contact form 7, ajax uploader, multiple file, upload, contact form 7 uploader Requires at least: 3.0.1
-Tested up to: 6.1
+Tested up to: 6.2
-Stable tag: 1.3.6.8
+Stable tag: 1.3.6.9
 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-**Drag and Drop Multiple File Uploader** is a simple, straightforward WordPress plugin extension for Contact Form7, which allows the user to upload multiple files using the **drag-and-drop** feature or the common browse-file of your webform.
+The **"Drag and Drop Multiple File Uploader"** is a user-friendly WordPress plugin that functions as an extension for **Contact Form7**.
+With this plugin, users can effortlessly upload multiple files by either **dragging and dropping** them or by using the standard browse-file option found on your web form.

 Here's a little [DEMO](http://codedropz.com/contact).